Canon 500D vs Nikon D500

 It is notable that the D500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 500D does not offer wifi capability.
+In contrast, the 500D does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D500 (unlike the 500D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D500 is a recent model that features in the current product line-up of Nikon.
 In contrast, the 500D has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 500D was succeeded by the Canon 550D.
 Further information on the features and operation of the 500D and D500 can be found, respectively, in the Canon 500D Manual (free pdf) or the online Nikon D500 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 500D and the Nikon D500?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.